 Basically, I always expect that everything I do will kill my bees.
 Then, when they aren’t dead, I am pleasantly surprised.
 So far, they are still alive, so things are pretty much looking up.

-In addition to providing me with a beautiful and life-saving bee suit after I had a misunderstanding with several bees that left me in the hospital with an antihisthamine drip, Ellen has come to the rescue more recently by providing me with Bee Patties.
+In addition to providing me with a beautiful and life-saving bee suit after I had a misunderstanding with several bees that left me in the hospital with an antihisthamine drip, Maggie has come to the rescue more recently by providing me with Bee Patties.

 When I took honey from my bees this autumn, I worried and worried that I wasn’t leaving them with enough honey to survive the winter.
 After going through the hives time and again, I finally realized that there was more than enough honey for us and for them and I should stop worrying and just take the wonderful honey and be quiet already.